marad/blog/_posts/2015-11-10-cake-pattern.md

 # The Cake Pattern

 _Cake Pattern_ is solves the same problem.
 It allows you to specify dependencies of your components, but it does this a little different.
 It never takes the control of the component creation.
 How is that possible?
 Well - by proper structuring your code.
 That's the trick.
-Did you thought that the _pattern_ part was a hoax?
+Did you think that the _pattern_ part was a hoax?

 Let's see some example.
 Assume that we want to create the `Bakery` which bakes bread (duh!).
 There is also the `Mill` which can supply some flour.
 Obviously the `Bakery` is going to need the flour from the `Mill` - thus creating dependency.
 Also let's not dive to deep in this and assume that `Mill` just produces flour out of thin air.